This topic describes how to use Realtime Compute for Apache Flink to access source tables and result tables in the Wide Column model in Tablestore.

 Write the draft logic.

-The following sample code provides an example on how to select data from the source table and insert the data into the result table:
+The following sample code provides an example on how to insert data from the source table into the result table:

 INSERT INTO ots_sink SELECT `order`, orderid, customerid, customername FROM tablestore_stream;